Canis Major Constellation: History, Where It Is Located, and What It Represents

 Adhara, also known as Epsilon Canis Majoris

 Adhara, with an apparent magnitude of about 1,5, It is a remarkably bright star, being the second brightest in the constellation Canis Major, after Sirius.
-Its luminosity is 38.000 times that of the Sun, which places it among the brightest stars in our galaxy.
+Its luminosity is 38.000 times that of the Sun, placing it among the brightest stars in our galaxy.
+The star has been the subject of study for its size, luminosity, and its role in the structure of the constellation.

 Adhara, classified as a blue-white star of spectral type B2.5, is located at a distance of approximately 430 light-years from Earth.
-It is a colossal star, whose mass is estimated to be approximately 12 times that of the Sun.
-In addition, its diameter is significantly larger than that of the Sun.
+It is a colossal star, with an estimated mass of approximately 12 times that of the Sun.
+Furthermore, its diameter is significantly larger than that of the Sun.
+For a complete overview of supergiant stars, visit the dead star that destroys a planetary system.

 The term "Adhara" comes from Arabic and means "virgin" or "maiden."
 Different cultures have attributed different meanings and mythologies to this star.